 Stack Canaries

 Stack canaries are a technique used to detect stack-based buffer overflow vulnerabilities.
-A stack canary is a random value that is placed on the stack between the buffer and the return address.
+A stack canary is a random value placed on the stack between the buffer and the return address.
 Before the function returns, the value of the canary is checked to ensure that it has not been overwritten.
 If the canary has been overwritten, the program terminates.

 Data Execution Prevention (DEP)